The 4 Foods that Contain Collagen

-Eggs contain collagen in the shell membrane, which is the layer between the egg white and the shell.
-Guess what CB Supplements multi-collagen contains?
-Collagen from egg shell membranes!
-Shameless plug I know, sorry.
-But, seriously, see our multi collagen ingredients.
+Eggs contain collagen in the shell membrane, which is the layer between the egg white and the eggshell.
+And to be precise, there are two membranes.

 Yes, our product is food.
 Though it didn’t officially make the list, it needs to be noted.

-I wish our multi collagen powder wasn’t considered a supplement, but alas the FDA forces us to be a supplement.
+I wish our unflavored multi collagen powder (and chocolate, vanilla, and strawberry lemonade) wasn’t considered a supplement, but alas the FDA forces us to be a supplement.
 And that’s fine, I guess our product is a ‘manufactured’ version of food compared to dry-aged ribeye.

 Our product is made the same exact way bone broth is made — hot water, bones, and time.
 But, then our product is dehydrated and made into a powder (which means we are a supplement and not technically food).